JustinDFuller/justindfuller.com/content/posts/life/2022-12-18_better_interviews.md

 If you think this method for collecting feedback will help you, [Better Interviews](https://www.betterinterview.club) provides the tools to make it happen.

+## Open Source

+The code is open source.
+You can find it at [github.com/justindfuller/betterinterview.club](https://github.com/JustinDFuller/betterinterview.club).